jacobalex-19/stock-tracker/README.md

-#  Stock Tracker
+#  QuantDash

-**Stock Tracker** is a full-stack web application that helps users manage and monitor their stock option trades.
+**QuantDash** is a full-stack web application that helps users manage and monitor their stock option trades.
 It allows users to log trades, track real-time stock prices via the Yahoo Finance API, and view metrics like total premium and profit/loss.

 ---